FAQs on air traffic controller training.

-If your application meets our requirements, we will ask you to complete our online ability tests and personality questionnaire.
-These ability tests are specifically designed to see if you have the ability to successfully complete an air traffic control traineeship.
-We measure your ability to follow written instructions, to visualise three dimensionally, work with complicated patterns and numbers and check data.
-We also measure your numerical ability.
-If you are successful at this stage, you will be considered for a place at an Assessment Centre.
+If your application meets our requirements, we will ask you to complete our online tests.
+These ability tests are specifically designed to see if you have what it takes to become an Air Traffic Controller.
+We measure your ability to follow written instructions, your numerical and verbal reasoning ability, your spatial awareness and if you can work with complicated patterns and check data.

 Can I Prepare for the Online Testing?